Zirias/dos2ansi/README.md

 New" font sometimes gives better results than "Consolas").
 Please check with different terminals and fonts before reporting a bug in dos2ansi.

+### Install dos2ansi

+Releases will contain a `.tar.xz` archive of the source for building yourself (which works simply with `make` or `make strip`, see [Building](#building) for details) and a `.zip` archive containing dos2ansi compiled for Windows.

+Installation is as simple as placing the binary somewhere in your path, it doesn't need any other files at runtime.

 ## Features

 * Renders to a virtual canvas with a fixed width, defaulting to 80 columns